skofic/environmental-services/notes/README.md

 ## Database

 The database is implemented using [ArangoDB](https://www.arangodb.com/).
-The data is not included in this repository, you will have to run a [Google Earth Engine](https://earthengine.google.com/) [Colab](https://colab.research.google.com/) sheet to populate the remote sensing data, while a series of scripts can be used to download, clip, process, combine and merge [Chelsa](https://chelsa-climate.org/), [WorldClim](https://worldclim.org/) and [EDO](https://edo.jrc.ec.europa.eu/edov2/php/index.php?id=1000) data, it is available in [this](https://github.com/skofic/ClimateService.git) repository.
+The data is not included in this repository, you will have to run a [Google Earth Engine](https://earthengine.google.com/) [Colab](https://colab.research.google.com/) sheet to populate the remote sensing data, and a series of scripts can be used to download, clip, process, combine and merge [Chelsa](https://chelsa-climate.org/), [WorldClim](https://worldclim.org/) and [EDO](https://edo.jrc.ec.europa.eu/edov2/php/index.php?id=1000) data, all this is available in [this](https://github.com/skofic/ClimateService.git) repository.

 The database contains the following collections: